Guide to Walking Holidays in Madeira

 Image

-Situated as the emergent peak of a colossal shield volcano, Madeira stands tall, rising approximately 6 kilometres from the depths of the Atlantic Ocean.
+Situated as the emergent peak of a colossal shield volcano, Madeira stands tall, rising approximately 6km from the depths of the Atlantic Ocean.
 This geological marvel rests on the African tectonic plate and owes its creation to a volcanic hotspot.
-What's fascinating is that the island we see today represents just the uppermost quarter of a vast volcanic system, with the rest lying submerged beneath the waves, where cliffs plunge to depths of up to 4,000 metres to the ocean floor.
+The island we see today represents just the uppermost quarter of a vast volcanic system, with the rest lying submerged beneath the waves, where cliffs plunge to depths of up to 4,000m.
+Pico do Arieiro and Ruivo, the highest summits on Madeira, offer breathtaking vantage points to witness this remarkable geology.
+From their summits, visitors are treated to a truly spectacular panoramic view that stretches across the entire island.

 Delicious Fresh Cuisine